hashbbg/bbgcomp2/README.markdown

 #### Selecting a Genre for the competition

 The competition will be based on a single genre for all entrants.
-That genre will be randomly selected from the _Genre List_ below on jan 1st.
+That genre will be randomly selected from the _Genre List_ below on jan 1st, at midday GTM.

 If you want to see another game genre on that list, ask for it at #bbg or tweet at me (@hughfdjackson).

 The reason for the random selection is to stop people voting for the fan-favourite genre; to get developers to move out of their comfort zone and consider different styles of games than they normally would.
-The genre will be selected at midday on Jan 1st.

 #### Genre List (so far):